pryv/dev-site/src/documents/concepts-sections/introduction.html.md

 ---
-doc: overview
+doc: concepts
-sectionId: overview
+sectionId: introduction
 sectionOrder: 1
 ---

-# Pryv API for developers
+# Core concepts

+TODO: rewrite this page, quickly introducing the different concepts (events, channels, tags, accesses/sharing...), then detailing each one in a section

 Pryv provides a RESTful HTTP API, allowing your web or native app to create or read Pryv activity data, or to provide user account management features.